orangejuice/blog/data/activity/movie-克拉克森的农场-第二季-2023/record.en.md

 date: 2023-10-10 03:11:29+08:00
 douban:
   rating: 9.6
-  subtitle: 2023 / UK / Comedy Documentary Reality TV / Will Yapp / Jeremy
+  subtitle: 2023 / UK / Comedy, Documentary, Reality TV / Will Yapp / Jeremy
-    Clarkson, Gerald Cooper
+    Clarkson, Gerard Cooper
 ---

-Truly fascinating, expanding horizons from various big and small perspectives.
-The rich man's simulated farm, the reality show of the simulated farm, and the rare masterpiece of the reality show.
-The remote Oxfordshire farm in the UK intersects with social events.
-Operating machinery, business management, financial freedom, racing flight, brothers and beautiful wives, a group of fans who accept themselves, optimistically engage in the world, challenge the tedious and complex local political ecology, a picture of idealistic pastoral beauty.
+Fascinating from many broad and nuanced perspectives.
+A rich man's simulation farm turned into a reality show spectacle—a rare gem among reality TV productions.
+The remote Oxfordshire farm intersects with the realities of societal events.
+Operating machinery, running a business, financial freedom, racing, and flying, the support of a spouse and fans, optimistic engagement with the world, and navigating the complex local political ecology paint an idyllic pastoral scene.